 A lot hinges on getting products out the door and being in sync with the rest of the non-technical organization.
 Whether we want to admit it or not, release planning impacts the whole business.
-Well managed releases depend on efficient team collaboration.
+Well-managed releases depend on efficient team collaboration.
 At their best, they can create thought-leadership, excite customers, and motivate the team.

 Regardless of which development methodology you use, you must plan for what and when the team will deliver.
 Dates still matter for nearly every team.

-Create one or more custom release phase and milestone templates
+Create release phase and milestone templates

-Templates can be created at the Product Line level if your release process is shared across all products in your product line, or at the Product level if the templates apply to just your product.
+Templates can be created at the product line level if your release process is shared across all products in your product line, or at the product level if the templates apply to just your product.

-To create a template, go to Settings > Product line > Release phases and milestones or Settings > Product > Release phases and milestones.
+To create a template, start by navigating to the product line or product that will be using your release templates.
+Use the settings icon to navigate to either Settings > Product line > Release phases and milestones or Settings > Product > Release phases and milestones.

-When you add new releases, you can choose from the following release phase template options:
+When you add new releases, you can choose from the following release phase template options.

-- Default - a simple template provided by Aha! to help get you started
+- Default: A simple template provided by Aha! to help get you started

-- A custom template - any template that you created for the product line or product
+- A custom template: Any template that you created for the product line or product

-- No template - choose to create a release and enter all of the phases and milestones manually
+- No template: Choose to create a release and enter all of the phases and milestones manually

 Phase and milestone dependencies